JCMexplains/writing-for-success-2023/textbook.md

 instructors will hold you to a higher standard when it comes to supporting your ideas with reasons and evidence.

-Table 1.2 lists some common college writing assignments.
+Below are some common college writing assignments.
 Which assignments you encounter will depend on your courses your instructors.

-#### Table 1.2 Common Types of College Writing Assignments
+#### Common College Writing Assignments

 | Assignment | Description | Example |
 |:--- |:--- |:--- |